-- Permanently fit doors, airbricks and low windows with flood skirts.
-In the event of flooding, these slide into place to form a watertight barrier.
+- Permanently fit doors, airbricks, and low windows with flood skirts.
+If there’s a flood, these slide into place to form a watertight barrier.

-- If you do live in a flood-prone area, keep important documents, including contact details for your insurer and a copy of the policy, in a waterproof bag.
+- Keep important documents, including contact details for your insurer and a copy of the policy, in a waterproof bag.

 - Have your downstairs walls re-plastered with a special water-resistant render.

-You may be offered buildings insurance by your mortgage provider but you are not obliged to take it, unless of course you sign up to a mortgage deal which specifically requires you to buy their insurance.
+You might be offered buildings insurance by your mortgage lender but you’re not obliged to take it, unless it’s part of a deal you signed.